CrayLabs/SmartSim/doc/tutorials/inference.rst

 Next we create a function to "jit-trace" the model and save it to a buffer.
-If you aren't familier with the concept of tracing, take a look at the Torch documentation for `trace`_.
+If you aren't familiar with the concept of tracing, take a look at the Torch documentation for `trace`_.

 .. code-block:: python